thermo2016/SensirionSmartGadget/README.md

 [DC:88:34:2D:8E:DB][LE]> char-read-uuid 00002235-b38d-4985-720e-0F993a68ee
 handle: 0x0037   value: 00 00 b2 41
 ```
-The value is a 32bit floating point number.
+The value is a 32bit little-endian floating point number.
 See bttest.py to see how to convert it to a readable number.

-##Reading from a python script.
+##Reading from a python script
 I use the pygatt library.
 https://github.com/peplin/pygatt
 Install using pip